Villingili (Gaafu Alif Atoll)

 Villingili (ވިލިނގިލި) is one of the inhabited islands of Gaafu Alif Atoll, which is an administrative division of the Maldives.

 History

-In former times, Vilingili boat owners used to decorate their fishing boats with rich and varied decorative patterns.
-This practice was discontinued in the 1970s.

 Archaeology

 According to Mr. Ibrahim Lutfi there was a mound in an area of the island that has been eroded away by the currents on the reef.
 This mound was probably an ancient Buddhist stupa.

 Geography

 The island is 378.07 km south of the country's capital, Malé.
 It is located on the northeastern rim of Huvadu Atoll.
 Traditionally this island is also known as 'Huvadu Atoll Vilingili'.
 Northern Huvadhu Atoll or Gaafu Alifu is an administrative division created on 8 February 1962, when Huvadhu Atoll was divided into two districts.

 Services

 The World Health Organization has a local unit there.